This site presents a reference view of an IDDAS-compatible implementation.

 Infrastructure Originators do not extract value.

-They enable value to exist.
+They enable activation to exist.

-The protocol handles the rest.
+The system handles the rest.

 IDDAS fixes the rule first so others can build on it without fear that success will change the outcome.